Ways to Participate

-St. Luke's sponsors several organizations, one of which is he Brotherhood of St. Andrew.
-Their main fund raiser is the Scrip Program, a service of Great Lakes Scrip Center.
+The Brotherhood of St. Andrew's main fund raiser is the Scrip Program, a service of Great Lakes Scrip Center.
 Parishioners of the parish order various company gift cards with the Brotherhood receiving 4% to 10% of the gift card value.
 This fund raiser is offered four to five times a year.
-The funds go to support youth development such academic scholarships and/or camp scholarships, and to help fund other church activities and need such a facility developments.
+The funds go to support youth development such as academic scholarships and/or camp scholarships, and to help fund other church activities and needs such as facility developments.

 On Sunday Morning:

 The Acolyte program is open to youth and adults who are trained to assist the clergy and congregation in all areas of the liturgy.

 An acolyte is someone who aids the deacon and the minister to perform a church service.
 The ministry of acolytes is a very old tradition in the Church.
 Acolytes have served as ministry helpers at God's altars for 17 centuries.
 An acolyte may carry the processional cross, carry a candle torch, a flag, or banner, be the book bearer during the reading of the Gospel, help to prepare the altar for Communion and to clear the altar after Communion, ring the Sanctus bells, and may even carry incense during the service.
 Serving as an acolyte is a commitment of your time and talent to the Lord's service.